SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 ### Module: SuperOffice Customer Service Customer Centre

 To provide the SuperOffice Customer Center on the internet, the server must be reached by external users by HTTP or HTTPS.
-The firewall must be configured to handle these requests from the “outside” to the SuperOffice Customer Service server.
+The firewall must be configured to handle these requests from the "outside" to the SuperOffice Customer Service server.

 #### Configuration of firewalls